 6. Adapting to Changes:

 Salesforce undergoes regular updates, making it essential to review and update your security model accordingly.
-In response to Salesforce's recent announcement that permissions on profiles will be discontinued by 2026 (read more here), it is becoming increasingly important to develop a secure permissions model based on permission sets and permission set groups.
+In response to Salesforce's recent plans that permissions on profiles will be discontinued by 2026 (read more here), it is becoming increasingly important to develop a secure permissions model based on permission sets and permission set groups.
 After 2026, permission sets will fully take over the responsibility of granting permissions to users while profiles will continue to control Default App/Record Types, Page Layouts, Login Hours, and IP Ranges.

 7. Reporting and Auditing: